 For significant features that deserve additional discussion, the Hydrographer may include a recommendation to the cartographer in the Recommendations field, along with the Hydrographer notes and investigation methods provided in the Remarks field.
-Features that are disproved or that do not adequately portray the shoreline are descriptively attributed as Delete in the H#####Final_Feature_File.hob layer.
+Features that are disproved or that do not adequately portray the shoreline are descriptively attributed as Delete in the H#####\Final\Feature\File.hob layer.
 Features with the attribution of Delete retain their original SORIND and SORDAT values and include a recommendation from the Hydrographer along with an informative remark.

 Investigation items are received in the Project Reference File and investigated as necessary.
-Investigation items are included in the H#####Final_Feature_File.hob layer and labeled appropriately and include a remark detailing the search methods and a recommendation from the Hydrographer.
+Investigation items are included in the H#####\Final\Feature\File.hob layer and labeled appropriately and include a remark detailing the search methods and a recommendation from the Hydrographer.
 Any features that are submitted as dangers to navigation (DTON) will be attributed accordingly for reporting purposes.
-The status of Primary or Secondary may be attributed to aid in de-conflicting multiple positions or instances of the same feature.